tilmanrassy/emacs-dir-treeview/README.md

 The `Open Terminal` item opens a shell in terminal program at the corresponding directory.

 Both the context menu and the `Open with...` submenu are customizable.

+### Selection

+#### Selecting and unselecting files

+To select a file, click the filename while holding the control key pressed (`<C-mouse-1>`), or move the point to the line of the file and type `a`.
+The same unselects the file if it is selected, thus, `<C-mouse-1>` and `a` actually toggle selection.
+You can select as many files as you want.
+Selected files are highlighted in the customizable face `dir-treeview-select-face`.

+You can also select a region of successive files at once: First, select the topmost file.
+Then, click the last file while holding the shift key pressed (`<S-mouse-1>`), or move the point to the line of the last file and type `A`.

+To unselect all files, simply press `C-g`.

+#### Operations on selected files

+The following operations can be done on the selected files:

+* Copying all selected files
+* Moving all selected files
+* Deleting all selected files
+* Opening all selected files in Emacs
+* Open all selected files with an external program

+To copy or move the selected files, navigate to the destination (which must be a directory), and open its context menu (right-click or `e`).
+The context menu offers one item for moving and one for copying the selected files to the destination directory.

+For the other three operations (deleting, opening in Emacs, opening with an external program), open the context menu of one of the selected files.
+The context menu consists of three items, one for each of the three operations.

 ### Key bindings